Skip to content

 3. Click Generate New Token

-4. Copy the token immediately (it won't be shown again)
+4. Copy the key immediately (it won't be shown again)

 5. Store it securely in your environment variables